hyperledger/identus-cloud-agent/docs/decisions/20230518-data-isolation-for-multitenancy.md

 ## Decision Outcome

-The `Row Security Policies` option is the easiest for implementation at the current phase of the Atala PRISM development.
+The `Row Security Policies` option is the easiest for implementation at the current phase of the Identus platform development.
 A single instance of the PostgreSQL database can keep the data and handle requests of hundreds of thousands of tenants leveraging the Row Security Policies without additional operation and infrastructure costs.

-At the same time, the PRISM Agent architecture can support `Instance per Tenant` or `Database per Tenant` configuration by isolating the DAL under the repository interface.
+At the same time, the Cloud Agent architecture can support `Instance per Tenant` or `Database per Tenant` configuration by isolating the DAL under the repository interface.
 So, these options also can be considered for organizations with a lot of tenants to provide better isolation and data protection guarantees.
 These two options are excellent for a group of tenants under a single organisation or can be considered for tenants that require geographical separation of data, but should not be used for a single tenant.

 Moreover, for the SaaS application to manage thousands of organizations and millions of tenants, the `Row Security Policies` option will not be enough because of the resource limitations and amount of requests to the database.
 In this case, one of the PostgreSQL sharding options is required together with `Row Security Policies`.
 So, either `Citus extension` or Amazon RDS sharding should be used. `Citus extension` is a preferred way for an on-premise environment, but, it probably, can be used in AWS as well.